 - All persons involved in handling and catching birds must be appropriately trained and competent.

 - Maximum time off feed and water must not exceed 18 hours prior to slaughter

 - Birds must be stunned prior to slaughter

-To learn more about the RSPCA Approved Farming Scheme or to download a copy of the Standards, please visit our website.
+To learn more about the RSPCA Approved Farming Scheme or to download the Standard visit website.